 What happens if I need to change my WIC food benefits?

-You will need to contact your WIC Clinic staff to discuss any possible changes to your food benefits.
+You will need to contact your WIC Clinic to discuss any possible changes to your food benefits.

 What if I plan to move or change my address?